Centella Asiatica: Sensitive Skin’s Best Friend? - EMANI

 And in the case of Centella asiatica this is true.
 And yet, its properties appear to be a bit more complex than that.

 Centella asiatica is rich in a type of antioxidant known as flavonoids, as well as an active compound known as madecassoside.
-And while flavonoids help neutralize free radicals, madecassoside is believed to help boost blood circulation and collagen production.
+Flavonoids neutralizes free radicals, madecassoside enhance blood circulation and collagen production.

 And when it comes to keeping the skin firm and youthful, collagen is nothing to joke about.
 Collagen is one of the most important proteins in the human body, and it’s one of the main components of bones, skin, hair, muscles, tendons, and ligaments.